aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-page-manipulation/working-with-page-revisions/_index.md

 ## Prerequisites

-### Java Development Environment
+### Java development environment
 Install JDK 17 or later and configure your IDE (IntelliJ IDEA, Eclipse, or VS Code) for Java development.

 ### Aspose.Note for Java Library
-Download the latest Aspose.Note for Java package from [here](https://releases.aspose.com/note/java/).
+Download the latest Aspose.Note for Java package from the **Aspose.Note Java download page**(https://releases.aspose.com/note/java/).
 Add the JAR to your project’s classpath.

 ### OneNote Document
 Prepare a `.one` file that contains at least one page you want to inspect or modify.